 A bearded dragon is a medium-sized lizard that hails from the desert and semi-arid regions of Australia.
 Bearded dragons are members of the Agamidae lizard family.
 They have a relatively large mouth and a triangular-shape head that contains rows of thorn-like structures that resemble thorns on a rose bush.
-The body of the bearded dragon appears to be somewhat flat and contains a row of the spikes on each side.
+The body appears to be somewhat flat and contains a row of the spikes on each side.
 They can reach lengths of 18 to 24 inches, including the tail, in captivity.

 How Did The Bearded Dragon Get Its Name?

-The bearded dragon gets its name due to a natural defense mechanism.
-The bearded dragon will flare its throat (gular pouch) making the head look much larger when it feels threatened.
+Bearded dragons get their name due to a natural defense mechanism.
+It will flare its throat (gular pouch) making the head look much larger when it feels threatened.
 This throat area is covered with prickly scales that resemble spikes and can turn a dark gray to black color.
 The effect gives the appearance of a “beard”, hence the name bearded dragon.

 Different Species of Bearded Dragons